All Episodes

 They can't put a dollar amount on it.

-Sure it is.
+Sure, it is.

-I mean, it's gonna be tightly controlled.
+I mean, it's going to be tightly controlled.

-It's it's it's just such a it's so ridiculous.
+It's just such a, it's so ridiculous.

-I mean, I loved it for the entertainment, and it was so removed from my life that it was like, oh my God, people actually think like this or write like this or live like this.
+I mean, I loved it for the entertainment, and it was so removed from my life that it was like, oh, my God, people actually think like this or write like this or live like this.

-The whole point of this that needs to be made is that Obama is really narrow casting here.
+The whole point of this that needs to be made is, is that Obama is really narrow casting here.

-Most people never gonna win this thing.
+Most people are never going to win this thing.

-Most people never gonna enter this thing.
+Most people are never going to enter this thing.

 This is not helpful to him.

-Don't doubt me on this gotta take a brief time out here top of the hour.
+Got to take a brief time out here at top of the hour.